 St. John’s has a long history of giving to the community – both in the distribution of our resources and in the involvement of our people.
+One has to look no further than St. John’s Foundation as a prime example of our contribution to the community.
 It was St. John’s that gave Stamford its first public hospital and helped create the town’s first public library.

 Today, the tradition continues.
 Over the past 30 years, St. John’s has given over $4 million to charitable causes.
 This is in addition to the $90,000 given annually to the Diocese (a portion of which goes for outreach), the van loads of toys and food collected and delivered to the needy and the meals prepared monthly by St. John’s volunteers at Inspirica, formerly St. Luke’s Lifeworks.
 Most of the parish participates in collecting and delivering Thanksgiving baskets to needy families throughout Stamford.